schollz/lorenzos-drums/README.md

 - add the ability for the drums to "evolve" (maybe similar to the [acid test script](https://llllllll.co/t/acid-test/52201)). there's something very solid about patterning in this way and I'd like to liquidate it somehow.
 - add more fx and make the current fx better (the current fx leave a lot to be desired)
-- allow chaning patterns (in the nomenclature of this script it would be to chain loading of banks.
+- allow chaining patterns (in the nomenclature of this script it would be to chain loading of banks.
 I think this would be cool especially since banks are *instrument*-specific)
 - fix bugs

 ideas are welcome. code changes are especially welcome. if you want to send a PR, please don't hesitate. if you need help with a making a code change, please don't hesitate to ask.

+**is it possible to use other samples?**

+it is possible, but you'd have to make this change yourself in the engine code. the filenames for each sample of each instrument are hardcoded. the files exist in folders according to their mic position ("hat", "snare", and "kick" microphones), where each sample has the same name for each mic position. then the code has a matrix for each instrument, where the round-robin sample is specified in each column and each velocity layer in the row of the matrices in the engine - for example [see the assignment of kick samples](https://github.com/schollz/lorenzos-drums/blob/main/lib/LorenzosDrums.sc#L108-L115).

 ## Install